 MRIQC is an open-source project, developed under the following software engineering principles:

-- Modularity and integrability: MRIQC implements a nipype workflow to integrate modular sub-workflows that rely upon third party software toolboxes such as FSL, ANTs and AFNI.
+Modularity and integrability: MRIQC implements a nipype workflow to integrate modular sub-workflows that rely upon third party software toolboxes such as ANTs and AFNI.

 Users can get help using the mriqc-users google group.